ZERO-DAWN-X/employee-work-recognizer/README.md

 ## Code Organization Principles
 - **Component-based:** Each feature is in its own directory.
 - **Modular:** Code is easy to extend and maintain for enterprise needs.
-- **Separation of concerns:** UI, detection, logging, and reporting are clearly separated.
+- **Separation of concerns:** UI, detection, logging, reporting, and management are clearly separated.
 - **Professional UX/UI:** Clean, minimal, and user-focused design for business environments.

 ---